rameen-danish/Personal_Library_Manager/README.md

 # Personal_Library_Manager
-A  simple and interactive library management system  built with Streamlit.
+A  simple and interactive library management system.
 Easily  add, remove, search, and track books in your personal library.
 ✨ Features
 - Add Books – Store book details like title, author, year, genre, and read status.
 - Search Books – Find books by title or author.